CardistryApp/CardsAgainstSingularity/UserStories.md

 ### Dealer

-####The game organizer will be the first dealer so the board can keep track of who's next.
+####I can always be the First Player so that the game can keep track of who is next.
+(8)

-ESTIMATE: 8

-* How does the game know who the organizer is?
+* How does the game know who the dealer is?

 * How does the game know who is next?
 	* Cycles through the NG-repeat created players.
 When it reaches the end of the list, it starts at the top of the list again.

 * How does the next dealer know they are now the dealer?
 	* UI element on the hand display that will denote dealer (see next story)

+####I can know that I am the dealer so that I don't try to sumbit a card.
+(8)

+* How will I know I am the dealer?

-####The dealer's hand view will have an overlay that says dealer & blocks their cards so that the dealer does not play a card
+	* My hand display will have an overlay on it that reads 'Dealer' or other text/image.

-ESTIMATE: 8
+	* My submit/swipe feature will be disabled.

 * What does this overlay look like?

+	* a color over display to blur out game background.

 * How is this overlay applied?

+	* via a class given when it is my turn.

 * When does this overlay appear?

+	* When its my turn to be the dealer.

 * How does this overlay prevent me from playing my cards.

+	* Blurs out my background and disabled my submit/swipe function.

-####The dealer can flip the cards once all active players have submitted their card so that they can choose the winner
+####I can select the cards once all active players have submitted their card so that they can choose the card I want to be the winning card.
+(8)

-ESTIMATE: 8
+* How can I see all the cards submitted?

+	*I can tap the "flip cards" button on the board display.

+* What happens when I touch the "flip cards" button?

+	* The cards on the board display will show the text side of the card

+* How does this look?

+	* Looks like a circle that reads 'flip cards'.
+Has a transition effect of flip.

-* How does the game know all of the active players have submitted their cards?
+* How do I know that all of the active players have submitted their cards?

 	* Flip button functionality will not work unless the number of submitted cards === number of players - 1.

-* How does the dealer choose the winner?
+* How can I choose the winning card?

-	* tapping the card
+	* tapping the card on the display board.

-* What happens after the dealer chooses the winner?
+* What happens after the dealer taps the card?

-	* The question card (black) will slide to the side of the screen with the winning player's name
+	* The point will be applied to the owner of that card submission.
+	* The card will flip over

-####Dealer status will change to the next player so that everyone gets to be dealer
+####My status will change to the next player so that everyone gets to be dealer (5)

-ESTIMATE: 5
+* How does my dealer status change?

+	* The "Dealer" class/limitations are removed.

-* How does this look?
+* How does the next player become the dealer?

-* How is this enforced?
+	* The "Dealer" class/limitations are added to the player.

 * How does the next dealer know they are now the dealer?

-	* UI element on the hand display that will denote dealer
+	* UI element on the hand display that will denote dealer.

 ### Board

 ####Board will clear the cards once winner is selected and apply the points to that player's score so that the next turn is ready to begin